playfulprogramming/playfulprogramming/content/blog/react-refs-complete-story/index.md

 ## Alternative Syntax {#ref-function}

 It's worth noting that the `ref` attribute also accepts a function.
-While [we'll touch on the implications of this more in the future](#callback-refs), just note that this code example does exaclty the same thing as `ref={elRef}`:
+While [we'll touch on the implications of this more in the future](#callback-refs), just note that this code example does exactly the same thing as `ref={elRef}`:

 ```jsx
   const elRef = React.useRef();